thediveo/thediveo.github.io/docs/art/capabilities.md

 [Linux capabilities](https://man7.org/linux/man-pages/man7/capabilities.7.html)
 – the posterchildren of security.
 Most funny when combined with such advice such as not running as root (especially in containers) because that is "best practise".
+If people say so, then it must be.

-I prefer to refer to them as "crapabilities".
+I rather prefer to refer to this as "crapabilities", for reasons outlined below.

 ## Eight Shades of Crapability

-My personal favorite is to ask people praising capabilities how many sets they know of only to see them fold.
+My personal favorite is to ask people praising capabilities how many sets they know of – only to see them fold.

 Time for an illustration to rip the illusion apart.

 ![capabilities](/_images/capabilities.svg)

-To answer my question, there are actually **eight sets**: a group of five capabilities sets for threads (tasks, processes) and then another group of three file capabilities sets.
+To answer my question, there are actually **eight sets**: first, a group of _five_ capabilities sets for threads (tasks, processes) and then another group of _three_ capabilities sets for files.
+Please note that I use (as usually) in this context the terms _thread_ and _task_ interchangeably.

 - **thread capabilities**
   - **effective capabilities** – only these capabilities decide what a thread is